-As long as you have control over the water temperature and pressure, you can create a sitz bath.
-Never mind if it’s a Bio Bidet, Brondell or TOTO.
+As long as you can control the water temperature and pressure, whether it’s a Bio Bidet, Brondell, or TOTO, you can create a sitz bath.
 So don’t freak out when you received your bidet seat and can’t find anywhere in the instruction manual on how to activate a Sitz-Bath.

 Power Rating Vs Heater Type Vs Slimness

 One of the aspects of choosing a bidet seat is aesthetic.
 You want the seat to look good on your toilet.
-Most users will be attracted to one that is slim, or as close to looking like a normal toilet seat as possible.
-Then you will need to understand and identify the types of water heater that are used on the bidet seat.
+Those slim seats have proven to attract most users or close to looking like a normal toilet seat as much as possible.
+Then you will need to understand and identify the types of water heater used on the bidet seat.

-There are three types of water heater (Bio Bidet has all three of them) – The tank type, ceramic heater, and the hybrid which is a combination of both tank and ceramic heating.
+There are three types of water heaters (Bio Bidet has all three) – The tank type, ceramic heater, and hybrid combine both tank and ceramic heating.
 So how different are they and which is a better heating system?